nicklip/SAS_course/README.md

 * File I/O
 * Dates
 * Analysis of Variance (ANOVA) and PROC GLM
-* Data manipulation, formatting, and sorting
+* Data Manipulation, Formatting, and Sorting
-* Using ods for document creation
+* Using ods for Document Creation
 * Control and Loops
 * Arrays
 * Summarizing Data